-Michael Levine, MD, a medical toxicology fellow at the Banner Poison Control Center
+Michael Levine, MD, is a medical toxicologist at the Banner Good Samaritan Poison and Drug Information Center.

 Question: I like to hike, only sometimes I find myself a little closer to rattlesnakes than I would like.
 What steps can I take to stay safe?

 Answer: It's great to hike, but one must be aware of surroundings.
 In general, snakes are not going to attack unless they feel threatened.
 Occasionally, people unintentionally step too close to a snake and get bitten.
 Far too often, however, people see a snake and try to move it off the path or capture it.
 When this happens, the snake feels threatened and is likely to bite.